The Swetky Agency

 When David Lord Rabit decides to make a change in his life, it’s bound to be a beauty.
 And not particularly well grounded in reality.

 But he is secure enough emotionally to know how to get from Point A to Point B, with a few minor detours along the way.
-With one murdered classmate, a brutal police grilling, and a lost love behind him, he reaches out to the one person he feels can help set him on the path to personal salvation.
+With one murdered classmate, a brutal police grilling, and a lost love behind him, Rabit reaches out to the one person he feels can help set him on the path to personal salvation.
 Along the way, he finds a second person solidly in his corner—an unanticipated bonus—who for Rabit will make all the difference in the world.

 Synopsis